friflo/Friflo.Json.Fliox/README.md

 - Fliox store entities in **JSON columns** by all SQL database providers.
   This enable schema changes without database migrations and avoid [object–relational impedance mismatch](https://en.wikipedia.org/wiki/Object%E2%80%93relational_impedance_mismatch).

-- Fliox clients - .NET and JS - can also be used on **user devices** by using a HTTP or WebSocket remote connection.
+- Fliox clients - .NET and JS - can also be used on **user devices** by using a HTTP or WebSocket connection.
-  Using the listed ORMs above would require to disclose the database credentials to the public.
+  Using the listed ORMs above require to disclose the database credentials to the public.

 - Fliox clients can be used in **web applications** (JS/WASM) by using HTTP.
   Not supported by the mentioned ORMs as they require proprietary - non HTTP based - protocols.